Our Approach & Attitude towards the Feeding of SharksBy Pro Dive International’s CEO & Founder Markus Fleischmann

 Status Quo/ Intermediate success: In the meantime, the official handbook for “Diving with Bull Sharks” exists.
 This means a first enormous step in the direction of shark conservation.
 Due to those efforts, the local authorities have recognized that it is absolutely worth saving the bull sharks.
 CONANP (national park authority), SEMARNAT (environmental authority), MUNICIPIO (town hall), as well as the harbor master and internationally renowned marine biologists have been meeting to further discuss protective measures.

-Bull Shark Diving with Pro Dive International in Mexico: In collaboration with www.savingoursharks.org, our dive guides take transmitters with them to collect important data from the animals that are marked with GPS transmitters and send them to the biologist for further research.
-In addition, our dive center collects donations to support the work of www.savingoursharks.org.
+Bull Shark Diving with Pro Dive International in Mexico: In collaboration with Saving Our Sharks, our dive guides take transmitters with them to collect important data from the animals that are marked with GPS transmitters and send them to the biologist for further research.
+In addition, with each bull shark dive, our divers support the projects of Saving Our Sharks, as Pro Dive International donates US$ 5 of each purchased shark dive to this organization.

 Bull Shark SHARKSCHOOL™: The collaboration with Dr. Erich Ritter and WIRODIVE in regards to the Organization of a SharkSchool™ – seminar in Playa del Carmen is an additional important step towards the conservation of “our” sharks.